 Non-economic damages, on the other hand, are awarded for intangible losses such as:

-- Physical pain or suffering directly caused by the accident or the recovery process.
+- Physical pain and suffering directly caused by the accident or the recovery process.

 - Mental and emotional trauma such as depression, anxiety, grief, inconvenience, etc.